Tracking Australia’s progress on the climate crisis and the consequences of global heating

 default

-This chart shows the trajectory of Australia’s emissions since 1990, and what meeting different targets would mean if reductions were made in a straight line between now and 2030 or 2050.
+This chart shows the trajectory of Australia’s emissions since 1990, and what meeting different targets would mean if reductions were made in a straight line between now and 2030 and 2050.

-There is a drop in emissions since 2020 due to reduced activity during the Covid-19 pandemic.
-Some of that is expected to rebound.
+It shows a 0.8% increase in emissions for the year to June 2023, with ongoing declines in emissions from electricity generation (down 3.5%) effectively cancelled out by increases in transport (up 7.8%), in part due to ongoing recovery from pandemic restrictions.
+Agriculture emissions also rose by 3.8%.

 default

-The picture changes significantly if you exclude emissions from what is known as LuluCF (land use, land use change and forestry).
+The picture changes significantly if you exclude emissions from LuluCF.
 The chart excluding emissions from land use shows that nearly all of the drop in national emissions since 2005 is due to a reduction in agricultural land-clearing and forestry.

 These changes were not due to national climate policies or attempts to cut emissions.
 They were due to state government decisions and a decline in the market for native forest logging.
 Both land-clearing and forestry continue on significant scales, but the greenhouse gas accounts reflect that they have reduced since 2005.

+The next chart shows the change in emissions in different sectors since 2005.

 The next chart shows an estimate of how much other countries emit when they burn Australian fossil fuels.
-China and Japan are Australia’s biggest markets for coal and gas exports.
+China and Japan have been Australia’s biggest markets for coal and gas, but China has recently had an informal ban on importing Australian coal.

 Emissions from burning Australia’s black coal are mostly not reflected in national emissions accounts.
-The bulk of the coal is sold and combusted overseas, as the following chart shows:
+The bulk of the coal is sold and burnt overseas, as the following chart shows:

 How Australia compares to the world